 What’s included

-Luxury safaris are genuinely all-inclusive.
+Luxury safaris are genuinely bespoke.
 A typical package covers your lodging, all meals and most drinks, twice-daily game activities with a guide, park and conservation fees, internal flights and road transfers, and the services of our team before and during your trip.
 That all-in nature is part of why the headline figure looks higher than a conventional holiday.

 What drives the price